 The use of Cantonese and English in conversations: they are Hong Kong's official languages.

 United Front also spoke to former/actual triad gangsters and police officers who had participated in/led undercover operations.

 Another instance is the design of the Chinese grave during the funeral of Uncle Po.
 Among other things, it tells us his Chinese name as well as date and place of birth and death, and also has the proper title of respect for deceased people.

 This comes up even in the Nightmare At North Point DLC using jiang shi (properly pronounced as the Cantonese "Guang Si") instead of "just" zombies, and the choice of peach wood swords as a new melee weapon in the game (cited by devs as coming from Daoist exorcism).

 The "yaoguay", though, isn't a real demon from Chinese folklore (though its name does, literally, mean "demon"), and visually is based far more heavily on "Western" demons (complete with goat horns).

-Sleeves Are for Wimps: The standard Water Street Gang uniform seems to be a tank top and track pants.
+Sleeves Are for Wimps: The standard Water Street Gang uniform seems to be a tank top and either worn-out jeans or track pants.
 While Wei, Winston and Conroy have the physiques to carry it off, Jackie... not so much.

-Straight Gay: In a few instances, a male character you're buying something from (such as the rug seller at K-Bar) will hit on you during the conversation.
-Wei doesn't seem bothered by it.
+Straight Gay: In a few instances, a male character you're buying something from (such as the rug seller at K-Bar) will hit on Wei during the conversation.

 Suicidal Overconfidence: No mission enemies will ever flee from Wei, even if they've already witnessed him hack up five of their buddies with a machete.
 This applies to some driving missions too, in which Wei can explode all the pursuing cars and motorcycles he wants - more will keep coming.
 The only exceptions are in Drug Bust side missions, where you need to defeat a certain number of respawning mooks to proceed.
 When you've hit the limit, any survivors will run away.